-For people who want to generate some interest income from their savings, two popular choices are money markets and certificates of deposit (CDs).
-Both of these savings vehicles have advantages and disadvantages that are important to understand—including differences in terms, yields, pricing, conditions, and restrictions.
-Depending on market conditions and your personal circumstances, resources, and portfolio preferences, both can be beneficial if you are looking to earn a relatively secure stream of passive income but don't want to dive into securities like tax-free municipal bonds or corporate bonds.
+For people who want to generate some interest income from their cash savings, two popular choices are money markets and certificates of deposit (CDs).
+Both of these savings vehicles achieve the same goal of earning a relatively secure stream of passive income, but they have unique advantages and disadvantages that are important to understand—including differences in terms, yields, pricing, conditions, and restrictions.

 Certificates of Deposit Overview